Hong Kong flag Hong Kong Beach Holidays

 Bonus tips:

-If you are visiting, you can drive in Hong Kong with a valid UK driving licence for up to 12 months.
+You can drive in Hong Kong with a valid UK driving licence for up to 12 months.

 More information